 - a.
 Leadership and demonstrated excellence in operational C4 and cyber is the cornerstone of success for IP officers.
 Future leaders of the IP community must have a proven record at sea or in shore operational tours and demonstrated technical IP expertise supporting naval and joint operations.
 Afloat and ashore tours in different geographic locations are highly valued as they demonstrate a breadth of experience and knowledge of global Navy operations. - b.
 The IP community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and 0-4.
 For promotion eligibility purposes, some of these officers will not have completed the IP-specific community/operational leadership assignments prior to re-designation.
-As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance and warfare qualifications to identify those best qualified to serve in more senior IP leadership positions.

-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - c.
-Fully Qualified.
-Fully qualified officers will be in or have completed their O-4 milestone assignment.
-They will also have completed their IP intermediate qualification and their IWO warfare qualification. - d.
-Best Qualified.
-Best qualified officers will have demonstrated superior performance in O-4 milestone billets, afloat and ashore.
-Best qualified officers will have also completed IW command qualification and JPME Phase I. Officers with the following items in their record should be given extra consideration: - (1) Technical master's degree or in-residence education. - $\hspace{1cm}$ (2) Superior performance in OPNAV or TYCOM assignments. - e.
+As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance and warfare qualifications to identify those best qualified to serve in more senior IP leadership positions. - c.
+Fully qualified.
+Fully qualified officers will have completed their IP Basic qualification and their IWO warfare qualification.
+Fully qualified officers will also have completed a bachelor's degree. - d.
+Best qualified.
+Best qualified officers will have demonstrated superior performance in O-3 operational C4 or cyber assignments afloat and ashore.
+Officers with the following additional items in their record should be given extra consideration: - (1) Progress toward technical master's degree or inresidence education. - (2) Superior performance as an instructor in IP/IW curriculums. - e.
 A significant number of limited duty officers from designator 629X have laterally transferred or re-designated and will compete for promotion with their 182X peers.
 The 182X community is a new off-ramp community for the 629X designator and former 629X officers may not have completed 182X specific requirements.
 The board should give due consideration and commensurate weight to demonstrated performance in operational tours when assessing their ability to serve in more senior IP positions.